WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 # reactjs-fullstack-tdd-kata
 TDD some features using React Hooks and GraphQL

-## 🪛 Setup
-- Run `yarn` - install npm modules
-- Run *tests*: `yarn test`
-- Run *GraphQL Service*: `yarn start service`
-- Run *front-end*: `yarn start`
-    - uses [webpack dev server](https://webpack.js.org/configuration/dev-server), and should automatically fire up the browser for you!
-    - you will _not_ see a build folder, it's in-memory.
-If you really want to see a build folder show up, you can add `writeToDisk: true` under the `devServer` section

 ## Description
 This Kata is set up initially to stretch your skills by working with React Hooks, GraphQL, and Test Driven Development.